danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 ## Conclusion

-SwiftUI 4 custom sized sheets are greatamazing, but will unfortunately not let you keep the underlying view undimmed.
+SwiftUI 4 custom sized sheets are great, but will unfortunately not let you keep the underlying view undimmed.
 This post presents a workaround until Apple adds this as a native feature.

+I have the workaround to [SwiftUIKit]({{project.url}}).
+Feel free to try it out and let me know what you think, and if you find anything that needs fixing.

 Big thanks to [kzyryanov]({{page.kzyryanov}}) for notifying me about this, and to [tgrapperon]({{page.tgrapperon}}) and [ericlewis]({{page.ericlewis}}) for your amazing help!
 You are what makes this Internet thing still being great!

-I have added [this extension]({{page.extension}}) to my [SwiftUIKit]({{page.swiftuikit}}) library, which I use for misc SwiftUI utilities.
-Feel free to try it out and let me know what you think, and if you find anything that needs fixing.